-As with Retained Duties, SEIS is currently subject to review.
-However, there are key General Duties as set out below.
+The SEIS has been subject to review.
+However, there are key General Duties as set out below:

 a) Statutory moderation

 Schools and local authorities (LAs) have a statutory duty to ensure that teacher assessment (TA) is accurate and in line with the national standards in the relevant frameworks.
 Solihull co-ordinates moderation across the authority and facilitates school based lead moderators to support this activity within collaboratives.